marcobevilacqua94/geodata-demo/README.md

 Step2: Create your bucket:

-Create your bucket and name it “elm” and import the data.csv file
+Create your bucket and name it “elm” and import the data.csv file in scope IoT and collection ReadingHistory

-Step3: Import the CSV Data:

-Import the CSV data (data.csv) that you can find in the geo-infra folder

-Step 4: Create the eventing function
+Step : Create the eventing function

-Create the eventing function from the unify-records.json file in the geo-infra folder
+Create the eventing function from the unify-records.json file in the geo-infra folder.
+It is useful to create loc object with coordinates.

-Step 5 : Create the FTS index:
+Step 4 : Create the FTS index:

 Create your FTS index Via curl or from the UI.
 You can find the index configuration in the folder ( geo-infra)

-{
+curl -XPUT -H "Content-Type: application/json" -u Administrator:password http://<host>:8094/api/index/idxGeoLoc -d
+'{
    "type": "fulltext-index",
    "name": "idxGeoLoc",
    "sourceType": "gocbcore",